aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to XLSB via Java" h2="Convert PDF file to XLSB by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to integrate PDF to XLSB conversion feature in Java applications.
+It consists of two APIs, namely Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF manipulation API that can be used to render PDF documents to XLSX format.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports various file formats such as DOC, DOCX, XLSX, PPTX, HTML, and many more.

+Aspose.Cells for Java is a Spreadsheet Programming API that can be used to convert XLSX to XLSB.
+It provides a wide range of features such as creating, editing, formatting, and manipulating spreadsheets.
+It also supports various file formats such as XLS, XLSX, XLSB, CSV, ODS, and many more.

+To convert PDF to XLSB, you need to follow a two-step process.
+In the first step, you need to render PDF to XLSX by using Aspose.PDF for Java.
+In the second step, you need to convert XLSX to XLSB by using Aspose.Cells for Java.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to XLSB conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to XLSB by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, you can easily integrate PDF to XLSB conversion feature in your Java applications.
+It provides a comprehensive set of APIs that can be used to render PDF documents to XLSX and convert XLSX to XLSB.
+It also supports various file formats and provides a wide range of features for creating, editing, formatting, and manipulating documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}